rskelly/geotools/README.md

 5) make
 6) sudo make install

-The program requires GDAL and GEOS so these must be installed first, preferably using the package manager.
+Note: The program requires GDAL and GEOS so these must be installed first, preferably using the package manager.

 ## OSX
 1) ./INSTALL_OSX.sh

+Note: the INSTALL_OSX.sh file must have execute permissions set to run.
+Change them using the following command in Terminal:

+    chmod +x INSTALL_OSX.sh

-The program requires GDAL and GEOS so these must be installed first.
+Note: The program requires GDAL and GEOS so these must be installed first.
 The install script attempts this using homebrew.

 ## Windows